 There are three major elements to these steps: facing the problem of addiction, surrendering ourselves to help, and becoming self-aware of how we can become better selves.
 Going through these stages may be possible on your own, but it is much more difficult.
-Attending mutual support meetings keep us accountable to these twelve steps, and therefore keep us sober.
+Attending mutual support meetings keep us accountable for these twelve steps, and therefore keeps us sober.

 #5: Twelve-Step Support Groups Keep Us Connected for the Long-Term

 Drug or alcohol rehab is crucial for recovery in the early days – especially for those who have struggled with addiction for a long time.
 There are elements of intensive outpatient programs and medical detox, for example, which you simply cannot find even in the best of mutual support groups.

 But what happens after you leave these rehab and detox programs?
 How can we stay accountable, connected and sober?
 Addiction is something that stays with us for life, after all.
 To stay sober as a recovered addict or alcoholic, it is important to remain connected, committed, and accountable.

 AA and NA meetings have a different function than drug rehab: they offer us continued mutual support for many years to come.
 When you finish with the support system and professional help of drug rehab, mutual support groups offer continued connection – and a better hope of continued sobriety.

 Of course, the other benefit of 12-step meetings is that you can also turn it around and become a sponsor yourself.

 The Takeaway: 12-Step Meetings Are a Crucial Part of Sobriety